okld/streamlit-elements/README.md

     #   Hello world
     # </Button>

-    mui.button(
+    mui.Button(
-        mui.icon.emoji_people,
+        mui.icon.EmojiPeople,
-        mui.icon.double_arrow,
+        mui.icon.DoubleArrow,
         "Button with multiple children"
     )

-    # You can also add children to an element using the 'with' syntax.
+    # You can also add children to an element using a 'with' statement.
     #
     # <Button>
     #   <EmojiPeople />